 PHOTO ARCHIVE - Tabor on 1st Avenue and E Street

-To be published for online viewing later in 2014: Online ARCHIVE of early Mount Tabor Roll Book now residing at the Danish Museum in Blair, NE
+An online ARCHIVE of the early Mount Tabor Roll Book is now available now.
+The book resides at the Danish Museum in Blair, NE